coderbro0/open-gist/README.md

 ### 📂 Open Gist by ID

-- Run: `coderbro: Open Gist by ID`
+- Run: `GistPilot: Open Gist by ID`
 - Paste your Gist ID (e.g., `abcd12345`)
 - It will open as a **folder in VS Code**